War of the Worlds: The True Story: Concept

 The film bases its documentary approach on the 1938 Orson Welles CBS radio broadcast of War of the Worlds, by presenting itself as a true account of actual events.
 Director Timothy Hines said, in reference to this technique, "When Orson Welles broadcast War of the Worlds on the radio in the 1930s, he presented it in such a way as to not clearly identify that it was a work of fiction.
 He did it for the drama.
 And many people took the fictional news broadcast as a real news broadcast.
 People believed they were hearing an actual invasion from Mars that night.
 We are approaching the story in the same way, as if it were an actual news documentary".

 Cast

-Floyd Reichman as Bertie Wells, The Last Survivor.